FAQ

 1. An athlete must be at least 8 years old for State Games and identified by an agency or professional as having one of the following conditions: intellectual disabilities, physical disability, cognitive delays as measured by formal assessment, or significant learning or vocational problems due to cognitive delay that requires or has required specially designed instruction.

-3. State Athletes must have a participation form completed by his/her parents or guardian.
+4. State Athletes must have a participation form completed by his/her parents or guardian.
 The form provides written consent for participation and media release.
+There is also medical participation form to be completed ANNUALLY by parent/guardian for each Athlete.
+Go to the “Registration page” to obtain the forms.

 Does Special Olympics Forsyth receive financial support from Special Olympics Georgia (SOGA)?